-Our customers are Ministry of Defence, Ministry of Foreign Affairs, Swedish Armed Forces, Swedish Civil Contingencies Agency as well as other preparedness agencies, pharmaceutical companies, and national and international research councils and foundations.
-In general, the research results are published in open source journals.
+Our main customers in this area are Sweden’s Ministry of Defence, the Swedish Armed Forces, the Swedish Ministry for Foreign Affairs, the Swedish Civil Contingencies Agency and other national civil preparedness authorities, and various national and international research councils and funds.

 - Source tracking

 - Development of bioinformatic analysis workflows

 - Environmental fate of microorganisms